faizaan1abd/mslearn-openai/Instructions/Labs/prompt-eng-2.md

 In this task, you will complete key parts of the provided C# or Python application to enable it to use your Azure OpenAI resource with asynchronous API calls, as both apps feature the same functionality.

-1. In the code editor, expand the **CSharp** or **Python** folder, depending on your language preference.Each folder contains the language-specific files for an app into which you're you're going to integrate Azure OpenAI functionality.
+1. In the code editor, expand the **CSharp** or **Python** folder, depending on your language preference.
+Each folder contains the language-specific files for an app into which you're you're going to integrate Azure OpenAI functionality.

 2. Open the configuration file for your language.